 After a while, it turns green and floral, with delicate notes of delicate rose, leafy-sweet geranium, and creamy vétiver.
 Those notes are masterfully blended, and at this point, BdV is a sensual, manly smell.
-The vétiver is kind of like leathery, more close to a smooth suede than a rough cowhide.
-This fraction is a brighter version of vétiver it carries lesser aspects of the earthiness and smokiness containing more of the herbal quality.
+The vétiver is kind of like leathery, more close to a smooth suede than a rough cowhide, a brighter version of the vétiver.
+It carries lesser aspects of the earthiness and smokiness containing more of the herbal quality.

 Ultimately, BdV is an excellent modern vétiver perfume.